SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 - Deploy the SQL knowledge database to the Kyma runtime
 - Deploy the bot observer tool to the Kyma runtime and connect everything together
 - Deploy the Kubernetes CronJob to the Kyma runtime that updates the bot automatically
+- Deploy the Alert Notification that sends notifications when an error occurs
+- Deploy the knowledge database, the bot observer tool, the update functionality as well as the alert notification using a helm-chart

 ## Prerequisites

 - SAP BTP, Kyma runtime instance
+- Alert Notification Service set up in your SAP BTP Subaccount
 - [Docker](https://www.docker.com/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to use the `KUBECONFIG` file downloaded from the Kyma runtime
 - [SAP Conversational AI](https://cai.tools.sap/)